Desborough Loatland (Kettering BC Ward)

 Desborough Loatland Ward is a two-member ward within Kettering Borough Council, representing part of Desborough.
 Prior to 2007 boundary changes, this ward was formerly known as Loatland.

-The ward was last fought at Borough Council level in the 2007 local council elections, in which both seats were won by the Conservatives.
+The ward was last fought at borough council level in the 2007 local council elections, in which both seats were won by the Conservatives.

-The current councillors are Cllr.
-Mark Dearing and Cllr.
-June Derbyshire.
+The current mayor and councillor is Bill McElhinney.